s14321k/Interview-Qusions-markdowns/SpringBoot.md

 ## [Dependency Injection](https://www.javatpoint.com/dependency-injection-in-spring)

+> Why dependency injection instead of new key word?
+- Using dependency injection (DI) instead of directly using the `new` keyword to create instances of dependent objects offers several advantages in software development, especially in the context of Spring Boot and other frameworks:

+1. **Decoupling and Modularity**:

+   Dependency injection promotes loose coupling between components by separating the creation and management of dependencies from the dependent classes.
+This makes your code more modular and easier to maintain, as changes to one component do not necessarily affect others.

+2. **Inversion of Control (IoC)**:

+   Dependency injection follows the principle of Inversion of Control, where control over the instantiation and management of objects is delegated to an external framework (e.g., Spring framework).
+This allows for more flexibility and extensibility in your application, as the framework handles the wiring of dependencies based on configuration.

+3. **Testability**:

+   Dependency injection facilitates easier testing by enabling the use of mock objects or stubs in place of real dependencies during unit testing.
+This helps isolate the unit under test and promotes better test coverage and reliability.

+4. **Scalability and Reusability**:

+   Dependency injection promotes reusable and scalable code by encouraging the use of interfaces and abstractions.
+Components can be easily swapped or extended with minimal impact on the rest of the application, making it easier to adapt to changing requirements or scale up the system.

+5. **Configuration Management**:

+   Dependency injection allows for centralized configuration of dependencies, typically through configuration files or annotations.
+This makes it easier to manage and maintain dependencies, especially in large-scale applications with complex object graphs.

+6. **Reduced Boilerplate Code**:

+   Dependency injection reduces the amount of boilerplate code needed to manage dependencies manually, such as creating and wiring objects using the `new` keyword.
+This leads to cleaner, more concise code that focuses on business logic rather than infrastructure concerns.

+  Overall, dependency injection promotes better design practices, improves code quality, and enhances the maintainability, testability, and scalability of your applications.
+While using the `new` keyword directly is sometimes appropriate for simple cases, dependency injection is preferred for larger, more complex applications where modularity, testability, and flexibility are crucial.

+> Explaining dependency injection

 Dependency Injection (DI) is a design pattern that removes the dependency from the programming code so that it can be easy to manage and test the application.
 Dependency Injection makes our programming code loosely coupled.